ReSurfEMG/learning/best_practices.md

 # Best practices

-This document might also have been titled 'how to work well with others, through code'
+This document might also have been titled 'how to work well with others, through code.'
+The truth is that that code is very similar to writing.
+There are a lot of ways to say things and get your point across, but some more elegant than others.
+It doesn't actually matter very much if you are not elegant, so long as others (both people and computers) understand you.
+Unfortuntely, there are a few mistakes that can make this very difficult.
+Therefore, a few reccomendations:

 ### Pep-8 check